Please access the FAFSA application at http://www.fafsa.gov/ Maryville University institutional code is 002482

 How you receive your official financial aid award

 Aid will be packaged and made available in your student portal under Financial Aid.
 You will receive an email when the award is ready to be reviewed, accepted, rejected or adjusted.
 If revisions occur because of updated or revised data, you will be notified via your e-mail account.

 All institutional and external scholarships and grants will be listed as “accepted”.
 No action is required by you to accept these funds.
 Federal loans and student employment must be either accepted or rejected for each semester by the student.
 Follow up processing will be sent to explain the steps needed to arrange for these funds to be disbursed after the student accepts them.

 With the exception of all campus employment programs (College or Institutional Work Study, Telecounseling, Graduate Assistant Stipends, Phonathon), aid may be used to pay balances due the University.
 To determine what programs are tuition specific, review the details on the financial aid award.

 Outside scholarships, grants or loans must be reported to the Student Service Center by the student in writing.
 Student athletes receiving private scholarships must complete additional paperwork required by NCAA regulations before the funds can be added to the award.
 Check with the SSC or the Athletic Department to determine if this additional paperwork is needed.

 Summer semester funding will be determined once the student has registered for summer classes.
-The student will receive an e-mail via the Maryville e-mail account showing summer aid added to the current academic year’s award.
+The student will receive an e-mail via the Maryville e-mail account showing that the aid for the academic year has been revised to include summer eligibility.
 Summer is the end of the academic year so it is added to existing funding.
 Once again, Federal loans will require the student going to their award letter to accept or reject funding.